17 Types of Rakes Every Homeowner Should Know

-A bow rake (view example on Amazon) is generally considered homeowners’ best bet for leveling dirt, sand, and other materials that are heavier than leaves.
+A bow rake is generally considered homeowners’ best bet for leveling dirt, sand, and other materials that are heavier than leaves.
 The tines of a quality bow rake are made of metal and are shorter and thicker than those of a leaf rake (and spaced more widely).
-Basically, this type of rake is a workhorse—definitely something you want at your side if you have a gravel driveway or if your yard care routine includes seasonal mulching, or if you plan on doing any hardscaping projects yourself.
+Basically, this type of rake is a workhorse—definitely something you want at your side, as bow rakes use include spreading gravel in a gravel driveway or spreading mulch if your yard care routine includes seasonal mulching, or when doing any hardscaping projects.

 4. Hand Rake

 A hand rake is a smaller version of a shrub rake or bow rake.
 It has a short handle and is more or less the same size as a garden trowel.
 A hand rake is what you want to use in and around flowers and smaller plantings.
 The short handle gives you greater control in those tight spaces; just be prepared to get down on your knees with it.
-Expect to pay around $10 even for a model that can last for many years (view example on Amazon).
+Expect to pay around $10 for a model that can last for many years.

 The scoop rake, an alternate type of hand rake, is designed for picking up leaves that have already been raked into piles.
 Typically, hand scoop rakes come in sets of two—one for each hand—and they resemble giant claws for grabbing large amounts of leaves when filling lawn bags.

 Best For: Raking around delicate flowers and plants, picking up piles of leaves, and cleaning out garden beds.

 Our Recommendation: Fiskars Xact Hand Garden Rake at Amazon for $7.99

 With tough but flexible stainless steel tines, the Fiskars Xact Hand Garden Rake is a great choice for working with delicate plants or picking up piles of leaves.